 Salt can be used for general cast iron cleaning, but you can also use it for tricky spots.

-- Rinse.
-Once you get the food off, give it a good rinse to remove the salt.
+3. Once you remove the food, give it a good rinse to remove the salt.
 You might have to do a few rounds of salt scrubbing!
 Then dry and oil as normal.

 How To Clean A Cast Iron Skillet Using Boiling Water